acoli-repo/AURIS/guidelines/draft/format.md

 	> Note that this applies only to content you identify clearly as headline or boilerplate.
 If you are uncertain as to if a line is a headline or not, treat it as part of the text.

 - Annotate from top to bottom, just as you read.
 You can use the `REF_AUTO` column for quickly jumping to the next primary markable with `<CTRL>+<DOWN>`.
 You can go back to the last with `<CTRL>+<UP>`.
-- Alternatively, you can also go to the next referring expressing with the `REFEXP` column.
+- Alternatively, you can also go to the next referring expressing with the `NP_FORM` column.

 ### `COREF`: coreference

 - The first requirement of the task is to assign every primary markable (`?OLD`) an ID in the `COREF` column.
 Every discourse referent should correspond to exactly one ID, and all co-referring expressions receive the same ID.
-- If a secondary markable (annotated for `REFEXP`, but not for `REF_AUTO`) serves as antecedent for an anaphor with `COREF` ID *x*, give it the same `COREF` ID.
+- If a secondary markable (annotated for `NP_FORM`, but not for `REF_AUTO`) serves as antecedent for an anaphor with `COREF` ID *x*, give it the same `COREF` ID.

 	> - You might want to try out for yourself if it is more convenient to either annotate all referring expressions with `COREF` or to only annotate `?OLD` expressions and then extend this to their antecedents when needed.
 Please drop a note on your experiences in the annotation protocol.

-- For event anaphors (e.g., if `this` or `it` refers back to a preceding clause), candidate antecedents have not been marked in the `REFEXP` column.
+- For event anaphors (e.g., if `this` or `it` refers back to a preceding clause), candidate antecedents have not been marked in the `NP_FORM` column.
 For annotating them as antecedents, select the *main verb* of the highest (in case of conjunction, first) clause you consider as antecedent.
 Annotate it with the same `COREF` ID as used for the anaphor.

 	> - Normally, the main verb expresses the semantic predicate of a clause or sentence, e.g., "The world is [changing] ...".
 	> - In copula clauses, annotate the copula as antecedent, e.g., "These [are] environmental and social issues".
-	> - Do not annotate `REFEXP` for the antecedent of an event anaphor.
+	> - Do not annotate `NP_FORM` for the antecedent of an event anaphor.
 	> - If you have difficulties to decide which antecedent to annotate for an event anaphor, select the closest and smallest candidate, i.e., an embedded clause in favor of a main clause, the directly preceding sentence in favor of the one before, etc.

 - If you encounter a non-referring `?OLD` expression, delete its `REF_AUTO` annotation (i.e., `?OLD`), but tell us which kind of non-referring expression it is using `REF`, etc.